cloudmesh/classes/docs/source/projects.rst

 Deployment projects focuses on automated software deployments on multiple nodes using automation tools such as Ansible, Chef, Puppet, Salt, or Juju.
+You are also allowed to use shell scripts, pdsh, vagrant, or fabric.
 For example, you could work on deploying Hadoop to a cluster of several machines.
 Use of Ansible is recommended and supported.
 Other tools such as Chef, Puppet, etc, will not be supported.